ramenga/RandomArduinoCodes/README.md

 # RandomArduinoCodes
-Collection of some small arduino codes from some gadgets built over the years
+Collection of some small arduino codes from some gadgets built over the years.

+Bsically most are snippet sized